The Amazing Wildlife of the Komodo National Park | Wildlife Part 2

 If you decide to visit The Amazing Wildlife of the Komodo national park during the spring, you may be lucky enough to spot fawn with their mothers shortly after birth.
 How cute!

 Varanus KomodoensisKomodo dragon

 The main attraction of the island with an incredibly fitting name, the Komodo dragon is the largest lizard on earth.
-Once you have set foot on the real Jurassic Park, which is any of the five islands that have these incredible dinosaurs-like creatures, you will feel like you just took a machine back in time!
+Once you have set foot on the real Jurassic Park, which is any of the five islands that have these incredible dinosaur-like creatures, you will feel like you just took a machine back in time!

-The Flores islands of eastern Indonesia is one of the only places in the world where you can watch these beasts in the wild.
+The Flores islands of eastern Indonesia are one of the only places in the world where you can watch these beasts in the wild.
 These big lizards grow up to 3 meters in length and have a weight of about 135kg!
 You will most likely see them roaming around the park casually, sunbathing, or relaxing close to the shade.
 However, did you know that the Komodo dragons can run up to 20km/h?
 That’s pretty fast for such a big lizard.

 Doing a hike up the numerous trails of the island will grand you amazing views of the island, as well as close-up, looks at the dragons themselves.

 With a national park ranger at your side, you do not have to worry as these marvelous creatures roam all around the island before your eyes.
 If you head over to the south of Rinca, you can maybe even spot these big guys swimming in the Flores sea!

 The Komodo Island itself has 1,727 Komodo dragons, 1,049 on Rinca Island, 58 on Gili Motang Island, 57 on Nusa Kode, and six on Padar.